Gougères (French Cheese Puffs)

 Gougeres (French Cheese Puffs)

 Oh so French, gougères are savory cheese puffs made from pâte à choux, or cream-puff dough, with a generous amount of cheese folded in.
 Slightly warm with a crisp shell and a cheesy, pillowy interior, they’re the perfect little bite to pop in your mouth between sips of sparkling wine or cocktails.
 This version comes from Everyday Dorie by Dorie Greenspan.
 Dorie, who lives part-time in Paris, writes that gougères have been her signature nibble for guests for 20 years: “It’s a testament to their goodness that I’m still crazy about them after all the thousands—truly, thousands of them—that I’ve baked.”
-Gougères are best served warm from the oven, so Dorie suggests keeping the scooped dough in the freezer, ready to bake.
-You can slide them into the oven straight from the freezer before your guests arrive; just allow a few extra minutes in the oven.

-What you’ll need To Make Gougères
+What You’ll Need To Make Gougères

 ingredients for gougeres